solliancenet/microsoft-postgresql-developer-guide/04_01_AI/04_Responsible_AI.md

 ## Principles

-The principles of Responsible AI include:
+Microsoft's approach to Responsible AI has identified six principles that should guide AI development and use.
+These principles of Responsible AI include:

-    - Fairness
+- Fairness : AI systems should treat all people fairly.
-    - Inclusiveness
+- Inclusiveness : AI systems should empower everyone and engage people.
-    - Reliability/Safety
+- Reliability/Safety : AI systems should perform reliably and safely.
-    - Security & Privacy
+- Security & Privacy : AI systems should be secure and respect privacy.
-    - Transparency and Accountability.
+- Transparency : AI systems should be understandable.
+- Accountability : People should be accountable for AI systems.

 With these principles in mind, developers should consider their context with the use of Generative AI in their applications.